-There is no shortage of benefits to moving to the cloud, but there are three main reasons people are increasingly adopting Software-as-a-Service (SaaS) solutions: infrastructure, scalability, and ease of updating.
+There is no shortage of benefits to moving to the cloud, but there are three main reasons people are increasingly adopting Software-as-a-Service (SaaS) solutions for SQL service monitoring: infrastructure, scalability, and ease of updating.

 Companies are trying to get out of their captive data centers because the costs associated with maintaining, upgrading, and continuing to operate and run a data center is very capital intensive.